pandasrcute/cse15l-lab-reports/lab-report-2.md

 >VII.
 Relationship between bug, symptom, and failure-inducing input

 Using an image syntax as the failure-inducing input caused a symptom in the program, which is the incorrect output of the image as a link.
 The bug that caused this is a logical error since the code didn't include any conditions that determined whether it was in the form of image.
-To fix this, a condition was set to check if the character right before the open bracket was an exclamation mark `!`.
+To fix this, a condition was set to check if the character right before `[` is an exclamation mark `!`.

 ---